|

 logs commands and FPGA bitfiles.

-On the lab side of the relay server, an embedded system called the board server provides all services that are local to a single board.
-These services are documented in the vlab protocol documentation.
+all services that are local to a single board.
+These services are

 The minimal bus between the FPGA and the board interface is designed